 - Cosmically Average: The most common ending for guests.
 You are told that you zigged when you should have zagged before getting neuralized.

 - Galaxy Defender: J praises your performance and it's said that your suits will be ready "next Wendesday".
 However, you still end up getting neuralized anyway.

-- Shout-Out: The previously mentioned alien disguised as Steven Spielberg.
+- The previously mentioned alien disguised as Steven Spielberg.
 The newspaper he's reading is saying something about Jurassic Park III.

 - Swallowed Whole: This happens to the riders, until they blow up the big bug.